-Since our focus is on operational properties and reduction theory, we chose the computational core $\lc$ \cite{deLiguoroTreglia20} among the different variants of computational calculi in the literature inspired by Moggi's seminal work \cite{Moggi'88,Moggi'91}.
+Since our focus is on operational properties and reduction theory, we chose the computational core $\lc$ \cite{deLiguoroTreglia20} among the different variants of computational calculi in the literature inspired by Moggi's seminal work \cite{Moggi'88,Moggi'89,Moggi'91}.
 Indeed, the computational core $\lc$ has a ``minimal'' syntax that internalizes Moggi’s original idea of deriving a calculus from the categorical model consisting of the Kleisli category of a (strong) monad.
 For instance, $\lc$ does not have to consider both a pure and a (potentially) effectful functional application.
 So, $\lc$ has less syntactic constructors and less reductions rules with respect to other computational calculi, and this simplifies our operational study.

 Let us discuss the difference between $\lc$ and Moggi's $\lambda_c$.
-As observed in \Cref{sect:intro} and \Cref{sec:compcal}, the first formulation of $\lambda_c$ and of its reduction relation was introduced in \cite{Moggi'88}, where it is formalized by using of {\em let}.
+As observed in \Cref{sect:intro,sec:compcal}, the first formulation of $\lambda_c$ and of its reduction relation was introduced in \cite{Moggi'88}, where it is formalized by using {\em let}-constructor.
 Indeed, this operator is not just a syntactical sugar for the application of $\lambda$-abstraction.
 In fact, it represents the extension to computations of functions from values to computations, therefore interpreting Kleisli composition.
 Combining {\em let} with ordinary abstraction and application is at the origin of the complexity of the reduction rules in \cite{Moggi'88}.
-On the other side this allows to internalize extensionality.
-Adding the $\eta$-rule to $\lc$ breaks confluence (see \cite{deLiguoroTreglia20}).
+On the other hand, this allows extensionality to be internalized.
+Adding the $\eta$-rule to $\lc$ breaks confluence, as shown in \cite{deLiguoroTreglia20}.

-Beside using {\em let}, a major difference of $\lc$ with respect to $\lambda_c$ is the neat distinction among the two syntactical sorts of terms, restricting the combination of values and non-values since the very definition of the grammar of the language.
-In spite of these differences, in \cite{dLT-19} \S 9 it has been proved that there exists an interpretation of $\lambda_c$ into $\lc$ that preserves the reduction, while there is a reverse translation that preserves convertibility, only.
+Besides using {\em let} or not, a major difference of $\lc$ with respect to $\lambda_c$ is the neat distinction among the two syntactical sorts of terms, restricting the combination of values and non-values since the very definition of the grammar of the language.
+In spite of these differences, in \cite[\S 9]{dLT-19} it has been proved that there exists an interpretation of $\lambda_c$ into $\lc$ that preserves the reduction, while there is a reverse translation that preserves convertibility, only.

-In \Cref{sec:compcal} we have considered the relationship between $\lc$ and $\lambda_{ml^*} $ from \cite{SabryWadler97}, proving that there is an equational correspondence provided that the analogous of rule $\eta$ is added to $\lc$.
-We showed that such a result cannot be strengthened to a Galois connection in the sense of \cite{SabryWadler97}.